rcardin/rcardin.github.io/_posts/2018-11-22-and-monads-for-all-state-monad.markdown

 ---
 layout: post
-title:  "...And Monads for All: The State Monad"
+title:  "...And Monads for (Almost) All: The State Monad"
 date:   2018-11-22 21:09:53
 comments: true
 categories: design programming fp monad